 What folks in the Hudson Valley will learn quickly about Maker and the Red Foxes is that Mike Maker is very good at building -- and not just a team.

 "The run we just made in the tournament, every single game -- including the heartbreaking finish -- we played as beautiful as a team can play," said Maker.
 "We dominated the field and we did it going away with really good people.
 That was year six for me."

 Williams College wins the Directors Cup almost every year which means that the school has the best Division III athletic program in America, with NCAA champions and finalists dotting rosters.
-But no other team at Williams has been adopted by basketball fans in Berkshire County like Maker's team was.

 Every time there was a big game at Chandler Gym, it was filled to capacity.
 Williams has more than 2,000 students, but I guarantee you, they're not all basketball fans.
 At least 50 percent of the crowd came from the community.